kunzhang1110/Script-Scheduler/README.md

 2. Windows Task Scheduler – Offers greater customization and flexibility.

-## Use Chime Scheduler Windows App
+## Use Script Scheduler Windows App

-The app `Chime Scheduler.exe` can be found in the `Chime Scheduler.zip` root folder.
+The app `Script Scheduler.exe` can be found in the `Script Scheduler.zip` root folder.
 It runs a PowerShell Script at a certain interval (in minutes).